 According to the American Cancer Association, treatments for skin cancer depends on the type of skin cancer, the size of the tumor, how advanced it is, which part of the body it affects, and your overall well being.

 Among the different types of skin cancer are:

 Basal and squamous cell skin cancers are the most common types of skin cancer.
 They are typically found on parts of the body that are exposed to the sun, such as your head, neck, arms, and hands.
 If left untreated, they can grow and invade nearby tissues and organs.
 Left alone, they can become fatal.

-The positive news is that skin cancer treatments are highly successful, not too invasive, and are usually done on an outpatient basis with a local anesthetic.
-One common treatment for skin cancer includes curettage and electrodessication.
+The positive news is that skin cancer treatment is highly successful, not too invasive, and is usually done on an outpatient basis with a local anesthetic.
+One common skin cancer treatment includes curettage and electrodessication.
 This is done on small lesions; it involves numbing the skin and scrapping the lesion off with a sharp tool and then burning with an electrocautery needle.
 The cure rate for this approach is above 95 percent.

-Mohs micrographic surgery is another type of treatment for skin cancer.
+Mohs micrographic surgery is another type of skin cancer treatment.
 It removes a thin layer of the lesion bit by bit, microscopically mapping where the cancer is located and pinpointing where all the cancer cells are located.
 This approach has the highest cure rate, 99 percent or better; it also saves healthy tissues.